rocketacademy/marketing-website/src/pages/faq/index.md

         3. Data analysts derive business insights through querying data and generating reports.
 This is typically a less skill-intensive job that more people can do, hence there is a comparatively lower average compensation and job security than software engineer and data scientist roles.
     - question: Do I need a Computer Science degree or diploma to be a software engineer?
-      answers: >
+      answers: >-
         1. 100% of Rocket Academy’s graduates do not have CS degrees or diplomas, and 100% are employed as software engineers.

-        2. Rocket Academy has even had successful graduates from unrelated fields like cooking and horse racing.
+        2. Rocket Academy has had successful graduates from unrelated fields like cooking and horse racing.

         3. Bootcamps exist because universities are unable to produce enough engineers.
-Companies will hire great engineers, degree or not.
+Companies will hire great engineers, regardless of professional qualifications.
     - question: I’m bad at math.
 Can I be a software engineer?
       answers: |
         1. Math is not a pre-requisite for coding but logical thinking is.